nmxmxh/master-ovasabi/WHITE_PAPER.md

 **Real-World Magic**:

 - **Startup Acceleration**: New companies can launch with enterprise-grade infrastructure from day one.
-The `deployments` directory contains the Docker and Kubernetes configurations for deploying the entire INOS stack.
+The `deployments` directory contains the Docker [@docker] and Kubernetes [@kubernetes] configurations for deploying the entire INOS stack.
 - **Global Reach**: Applications can serve users worldwide with consistent performance.
 The `pkg/cdn` package provides a content delivery network for distributing assets globally.

 **The Technology Behind the Magic**: